Sorsogon: Religion

 Sorsogon is predominantly a Catholic province.
 Spanish conquistadores gave Sorsogon its first encounter with Christianity.
 This was in the year 1569 when Fray Alonzo Jimenez, OSA, chaplain of the expedition under Luis Enriquez de Guzman celebrated the first Mass upon landing on the coast of sitio Gibal-ong (or Gibalon), barangay Siuton, in the town of Magallanes.
 Christianity, however, was formally established in Sorsogon with the planting of the Cross on the shores of Casiguran town in 1600 by the Franciscan Friars.
 This was a prelude to the erection of the first church building dedicated to the Holy Rosary, still revered at present as the Patroness of Casiguran.
 From there, the Franciscan missionaries devotedly spread the faith to the other towns in Bacon (1617), Bulusan (1630) and Donsol (1668).
 The other twelve towns followed suit in the course of time.
 In the original geographic division, the province of Sorsogon formed part of Albay province.
-It seceded as a separate province on Oct.
-17, 1984.
+It seceded as a separate province on October 17, 1984.
 Catholicism is followed by 93% of the population of Sorsogon.

 The Diocese of Sorsogon was originally part of the Archdiocese of Nueva Caceres.
 When it was made a separate diocese on June 29, 1951, it included the territory of Masbate.
 When the Diocese of Nueva Caceres was elevated into an archdiocese in the same year, Legazpi and Sorsogon were made suffragan dioceses of Nueva Caceres.
 On March 23, 1968, Masbate was made into a separate diocese.
 At present the Diocese of Sorsogon covers simply the civil province of Sorsogon and the City of Sorsogon with the Saints Peter and Paul Cathedral in Sorsogon City as its seat.

+The Iglesia Ni Cristo (Church Of Christ) has the minority of this province each town has 2-3 locale chapels built, the whole province comprised 71 locale, and barangay chapels.